Azure/azure-rest-api-specs/documentation/directory-structure.md

 In case of a `service group`, the structure is like for `service`, but the contents of each `resource-manager/<RPNS>` and `data-plane/<dataPlaneSubfolder>` is instead additionally nested in a `<service>` parent, for each service in the service group.

+The Azure team that has a service group has following directory structure:

 - `<azureTeam>/<typeSpecFolder>` (multiple folders)
 - `<azureTeam>/resource-manager/<RPNS>/<service>` (multiple folders, one for each value of `<service>`)
 - `<azureTeam>/data-plane/<dataPlaneSubfolder>/<service>` (multiple folders, one for each value of `<service>`)